ES2Spring2020-ComputinginEngineering/project-2-aedanbrown/README.md

 KMeansClustering_functions.py contains the functions that KMeansClustering_driver.py calls

 KMeansClustering_driver.py currently contains code to open ckd.csv (also in this repository) and then use the data contained to perform the k-means clustering algorithm with 2 clusters.
-A graph is then generated, showing the clusters and the centroids.
-The arrays representing the centroids and  All of the functions currently operate under the assumption that only two feature were recorded about each observation.
+A graph is generated, showing the clusters and the centroids, and the arrays containing the centroids and the classifictions are printed.
+The arrays representing the centroids and all of the functions currently operate under the assumption that only two features were recorded about each observation.
 To change the number of clusters, change the num_centroids variable in line 5 of KMeansClustering_driver.py.
 The general algorithm should work for up to ~15 clusters.
 However, plotClusters in KMeansClustering_functions.py can only support four clusters currently.
 Changing the number of features of an observation would require new variables to be introduced and the functions would need new parameters and some would need to be reworked (e.g. the 2-D distance formula would need to be changed to 3-D)

 ### Functions in KMeansClustering_functions.py: